alsamitech/tdxframe/README.md

 in the README file.

 **HOW TO MAKE A PROPER TDX PACKAGE:**
 A TDX Package contains an installer, the executables, and the documentation for the specific application.
 A package (in this case) means a simple directory with an exutable as the installer.
 The code for the package installer is cross-platform. but the binaries only work on the platform they are targeted to.
-You also have to compile the package maker (Preferablly with GCC) or get it as a linux Binary in binaries/
+You also have to compile the package maker (Preferablly with GCC) or get it as a linux Binary in binaries/.
+The easiest way to signal to your users that they are installing from a tdx package is by naming the folder that contains all the contetnts `AppName[tdx]`

 **LICENSE TERMS - ALSO AT */LICENSE***
 MIT License